Way back in history:

 know about was the 1956 "Leighton-against-the-World" scuffle at

-Brafield Stadium, which resulted in Brafield banning-for-life of eight
+Brafield Stadium, which resulted in Brafield banning-for-life eight

 BSCDA drivers, including Leighton and Danny Bassett.
 Here,